Which motorbike helmet manufacturer makes the safest helmets?

 Whatever your point of view, what is going for the SHARP testing regime is that it's held under controlled circumstances in a laboratory so each helmet should be subject to an identical test - meaning it's possible to compare the results of each test on each helmet.
 Yes, agreed, it might not fully simulate the accident where you hit diesel while hanging off your Z1000 and bash your helmet on a curbstone at a 15 degree angle then scrail it down the road for 100 yards, but it does subject the helmet to impacts from multiple sides and show which individual helmets - all things being equal - perform best.
 So, we reckon it's about as good information as is available and that's what we're basing this analysis on.

 The scoring is simple.
 Where a helmet was awarded five stars, we've given it 5 points.
 Where it scored one star we've given it 1 point.
-We then add up the total number of points and divide it by the number of helmets tested to find the average (mean).
+We then add up the total number of points and divide it by the number of helmets tested over the last few years to find the average (mean).
 We then ordered the list, putting the highest scoring first.
-In the event of a tie-break, we also looked at helmet scores from the last few years – so where two brands have scored the same, we use the scores from their most recent tests to choose a winner.
+In the event of a tie-break, we also looked at helmet scores since testing began and took them into account.

 Phew.
 Till next year!